 The alternatives differ in the degree to which they each address the pond sediments and the DNAPL plume.
-Alternative 2 simply prevents access to the port sediments by fencing it off.
+Alternative 2 simply prevents access to the pond sediments by fencing it off.
 Alternative 3 goes one step further preventing exposure by capping the sediments with fill, and filling in that part of the pond.
 A cofferdam will prevent further encroachment of the DNAPLs into the pond.
 Alternatives 4 and 5 remove the sediment from the pond altogether.
 Alternative 4 prevents pond recontamination by removing the DNAPL with treatment.
 Alternative 5 prevents pond recontamination with a barrier wall.
 Alternative 2 does not do anything to the DNAPL plume.
 Alternatives 3 and 5 remove the mobile DNAPL phase by water flushing.
 Removal of the mobile portion should prevent further movement.
-Alternative 4 attempts to remove most of the DNAPL by heat and oxidation.
-All the action alternatives (Alternatives 2, 3, 4, and 5) all rely on natural attenuation for ground water contaminants, but Alternatives 3, 4, and 5 have a source control component.
+Alternatives (Alternatives 2, 3, 4, and 5) all rely on natural attenuation for ground water contaminants, but Alternatives 3, 4, and 5 have a source control component.
 Alternatives 2, 3, and 5 are modest in costs (\$0.5M, \$1.6M and \$2.3M) while Alternative 4 is a factor of 20 to 100 times more expensive (\$50M).